How do we know that we’re choosing the wrong person? This question bothers people especially for those who are about to take a vow of marriage.

 Because we love companionship, we find ways to have someone to live with.

-Intimate relationship is an ultimate example of this.
+An intimate relationship is an ultimate example of this.

 People are excited to have someone to marry that’s why they tend to make quick decisions.